When To Start Potty Training: 11 Signs To Look For

 Table Of Contents

-- When To Start Potty Training: Three Reasons To Wait
+- When To Start Potty Training: 5 Reasons To Wait

-While many kids are ready to start potty training between 18 and 24 months, every child is different.
+While many kids are ready to start potty training between 18 months and two years, every child is different.
 Some will be interested in using the potty earlier, while others may not be ready until they're closer to three years old.

 The best way to know if your toddler is ready to start potty training is to look for signs that they're developmentally prepared, no matter their age.

 Developmentally ready means that they're physically, cognitively, and emotionally ready.
 You should consider all three of these areas when determining whether a toddler is ready for potty training.

 Physically, your child should recognize the sensation of having to go and have enough control over their body movements to get on the potty in time.

 Cognitively, they should understand that peeing and pooping happen in the bathroom, not somewhere else.
 They should also be able to follow simple instructions such as “go potty.”

 Emotionally, your child should be able to express themselves and tell you when they need to go or have gone already.
 In addition, they should be able to stay on the potty for an adequate amount of time without getting too distracted or frustrated.